alichtman/alichtman.github.io/_posts/2024-01-13-os-clipboards.md

 :wq
 ```

 Registers are awesome for working _inside_ of `vim` but aren't exposed _outside_ of `vim`.
 This means we can't use them as the clipboard manager, even though they roughly have the behavior I'm looking for.
-Here's a peek at what's currently in my `vim` registers while I'm working on this article:
+Here's a peek at what's currently in my `vim` registers while I'm working on this article.

+- The register name is on the left
+- Its content is displayed in the middle
+- Some of them have nice descriptions on the right

 [![vim registers](/assets/images/vim-registers.png)](/assets/images/vim-registers.png){: .align-center}
+<cite>You can click on the image to make it larger</cite>
+{: .small}

 There are two special registers for the system clipboard, called [selection registers](https://learnvim.irian.to/basics/registers#the-selection-registers).
 If you want to copy text from inside `vim` and paste it outside of `vim`, you need to copy to them explicitly (`"+y`).
 For more reasons I will never understand, copying to the system clipboard isn't the default copy behavior.